EdDataScienceEES/tutorial-Abigail-Louise/index.md

 - Visualise the data and outputs
 - Report findings

+Please note: This tutorial assumes a basic understanding on how to use RStudio and produce plots.

 You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-Abigail-Louise.git" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.

 <a name="section1"></a>